 As you can see, student generated content from the WRHU studios takes many new media paths to reach audiences.

-WRHU has a large vibrant award winning staff.
-WRHU has an operating staff of more than 250 people, most of whom are Hofstra students.
-Recently, the WRHU staff won more than 20 awards.
-In the last five years the WRHU staff has earned over 60 awards.
-The Princeton Review ranks WRHU FM #1 as "Best College Radio Station" in the NY-NJ-CT tri-state area and Princeton Review ranks WRHU FM #5 nationally in the category of "Best College Radio Station.”
+WRHU has a very large vibrant award winning staff.
+WRHU has an operating staff of more than 200 current Hofstra students.
+The student broadcasters at WRHU regularly produce and host programs which earn numerous awards from the Associated Press, Society of Professional Journalists, Press Club of Long Island, Sportscasters Talent Agency of America, and MTV.
+The Princeton Review has ranked WRHU FM #1 as "Best College Radio Station" in the NY-NJ-CT tri-state area and Princeton Review has ranked WRHU FM #5 nationally in the category of "Best College Radio Station.”
+Visit our “awards” page for more information.

-School of Communication professionals supervise station operations and provide broadcasting experience, while a group of community volunteers offer life experience, individual talents and peer leadership.
+School of Communication professionals supervise station operations, provide broadcasting experience, and mentor students.
+A group of community volunteers offer life experience, individual talents and peer leadership.

 Amazing opportunity is another reason WRHU is the best college radio station for pre-professional development.
-More than 40 individual programming formats find a home on WRHU.
-Students can polish their broadcasting skills doing news, sports, talk, public affairs, or hosting one of our many music shows.
-Rock, pop, dance, hip hop, jazz, and R&B are just some of the many musical styles featured on various shows airing on WRHU.
-Students are also encouraged to develop their skills in the area of marketing and promotions, technical engineering, and management.
+At WRHU students can develop their skills participating in one of many news programs, working on our many sports broadcasts, or hosting one of our many music programs.
+Students are encouraged to develop their skills in the area of marketing and promotions, technical engineering, and management.

 Apply now to join the WRHU team!

-WRHU receives applications from more students than we can accommodate in the training classes.
-Competition for participation is stiff.
-When completing a WRHU recruitment application, provide as much additional information about yourself (i.e., resume, personal statement, demo CD as you feel is necessary.
+As is the case with many extra curricular activities at many colleges, competition for participation is stiff.
+WRHU receives a very large number of applications each semester.
+Far more applications than we can accommodate in any given training class.
+Since WRHU has a long standing and very successful educational mission, current Hofstra students receive priority for all training classes.
+When completing a WRHU recruitment application, provide as much information about yourself (i.e., resume, personal statement, demo CD as you feel is necessary.
 If you have questions, call WRHU at (516) 463-4986.

 Click on the link below to print out an application: